 Using unique strategies like this, that 90% of the people writing the MCAT with you won't be applying, is what we call 'studying smarter'.
 It's giving yourself an edge.

-Not all strategies are kind of ‘out there’ like meditation – a lot of them are techniques on how to memorize concepts faster, or how to use practice exams in the most beneficial way.
+Not all strategies are kind of 'out there' like meditation - a lot of them are techniques on how to memorize concepts faster, or how to use practice exams in the most beneficial way, for example.

 We've done months of research for the top MCAT prep shortcuts, hacks, and strategies to achieve a high MCAT score in the smartest way possible...

-And we’ve compiled all that research into the MCAT Mastery Prep Strategy Guide.
+And we've compiled all that research into the Top Scorer MCAT Strategy Guide.